iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 [Git revision](https://git-scm.com/docs/revisions)) for all metrics in the
 <abbr>project</abbr>, found by examining all of the
 [DVC-files](/doc/user-guide/dvc-file-format) in both references.

+Another way to display metrics is the `dvc metrics show` command, which just lists all the current metrics without comparisons.

 ## Options